dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 [blogpost]: lightning:blogpost@satprism.com

-[^fn-more]: All other examples shown in the images of this post work too. [dergigi-platobot@satprism.com][plato] is a split between the robot and myself, and [nostr-devs-eat-handsomely@satprism.com][nostr-devs] does an equal split to all devs mentioned in the note by Quiet Warrior.
-I also took the liberty to create [rhr@satprism.com][rhr], which does a split for Marty and Matt, and there's also [einundzwanzig@satprism.com][euzz] for the German-speaking crew!
+[^fn-more]: All prisms shown in this post are working examples: [nostr-devs-eat-handsomely@satprism.com][nostr-devs] does an equal split to all devs mentioned in the note by Quiet Warrior, and [dergigi-platobot@satprism.com][plato] is a split between the robot and myself.
+I also took the liberty to create [rhr@satprism.com][rhr], which does a split for Marty and Matt, and there's also [einundzwanzig@satprism.com][euzz] for the German-speaking crew.

+[^fn-interface]: I created the example prisms manually, so I'm afraid until someone builds a nice interface that allows users to create these themselves, there won't be an explosion of prisms.
+I like creating a gazillion lnbits wallets as much as the next guy, but clicking all the buttons to create the actual splits and forwards gets tiresome after a while.

 [rhr]: lightning:rhr@satprism.com
 [euzz]: lightning:einundzwanzig@satprism.com
 [plato]: lightning:dergigi-platobot@satprism.com
 [nostr-devs]: lightning:nostr-devs-eat-handsomely@satprism.com

 I imagine multiple services being created that implement this properly, charging a small fee for providing said service.
 (As mentioned above,